jhpyle/docassemble/_docs/documents.md

 ## <a name="docx template file"></a>Filling DOCX templates

-Much in the same way as you can fill in fields in a PDF file using [`pdf template file`], you can fill in fields in a .docx file using [`docx template file`].
+You can fill in fields in .docx template files by referring to a `docx template file`.

 {% include side-by-side.html demo="docx-template" %}

-This allows you to use [Microsoft Word] to design your document and apply all the fancy formatting you want to it to have.
+This allows you to use [Microsoft Word] to design your document and apply formatting.  **docassemble** will simply "fill in the blanks."
-**docassemble** will simply "fill in the blanks."
-This is in contrast to the method of [using `docx` as one of the `valid formats`], described [above](#docx), where you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.
+(This is in contrast to the method of
+[using `docx` as one of the `valid formats`], described [above](#docx).
+When you use that method, you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.)

-The `docx template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is specified.
-E.g.:
+The file referenced with `docx template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is specified.
+For example, you could refer to a .docx file in another package by writing:

 {% highlight yaml %}
 docx template file: docassemble.missouri-family-law:data/templates/form.docx